zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 does not come to the orthology.
 The dogma does not take.
 Polism does not parotize.

 [APZ 15.4] (#apz15 .4) {#apz15 .4 .ref .apz} "Hence Munihu or ulak
-No.” “Hence” means that by that fact it is due to that Asleep.
-“Ragadi” Hull is not, as the Munites have their hearts Wei.
+No." "Hence" means that by that fact it is due to that Asleep.
+"Ragadi" Hull is not, as the Munites have their hearts Wei.
 There were no pang-chetho pals.
 Raga, Dosha, Hou, Hull Nor.
 Nouveable. was innate.
 Originally snatched.
 Constipated.
 To be born was inappropriate.
 The wisdom was burned by the fire.
-“Wherever” is somewhere Ready. either in the education or externally or in the external part of the study.
+"Wherever" is somewhere Ready. either in the education or externally or in the external part of the study.

 [Msdiv 16] (#msdiv16) {#msdiv16 .ref .msdiv} (3 - 2)